Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 - No guaranteed return – Unlike fixed and indexed annuities, there is no guarantee that you will earn interest on your investment.
-If your investment portfolio performs poorly, it will affect your income.
+If your investment portfolio performs poorly, it will affect the value of your annuity.

 - Taxed as income – When you withdraw your money, the earnings are taxed as income, not at the more favorable capital-gains rate.

 - Complexity – Because they can be complicated, some investors may become confused about the provisions of variable annuities.
 This has led to what regulators say are questionable sales practices making variable annuities a leading source of investor complaints to the (FINRA).

 - Surrender charge – If you take some or all of your money out of your annuity earlier than the contract allows, you usually will have to pay a surrender or withdrawal charge.
 This charge can be as high as 10 percent early in the contract.
 Some annuities allow you to withdraw small amounts – typically 10 percent or less – annually.

 - Mortality and expense risk charge – This is the charge to cover guaranteed death benefits, guaranteed income for life or guaranteed caps on administrative charges.
 These fees can be 1.2 percent or more a year.

 - Administrative Fees – These cover record keeping and other administrative costs.

 - Sales commission – The agent who sold you the annuity may receive compensation for the sale.

 - Underlying fund expenses – These cover expenses of the subaccounts in which your money is invested.
 This can be more than 1 percent a year.

 Free Look Period

 Most variable annuity contracts contain what’s called a “free look” period.
 It’s sort of a test run on the annuity where you can try it out to see if it will work for you.